 Ella Wilks-Harper, Nikhita Chulani, Jamie Macwhirter, Neelam Tailor and Katie Lamborn.
 "How 'white fragility' Reinforces Racism", The Guardian, 26 June 2020, https://www.theguardian.com/world/video/2020/jun/26/how-white-fragility-obstructs-the-fight-against-racism-video-explainer

-Community Justice Exchange, A Social Media Toolkit for Organizing and Advocacy to End Mass Criminalization and Incarceration
+Community Justice Exchange, A Social Media Toolkit: For Organizing and Advocacy to End Mass Incarceration.

 W.K.
-Kellogg Foundation’s Truth, Racial Healing and Transformation Summit has a series of guides that you can develop for your office and work on different topics, including the law, changing the narrative, racial healing, and separation.
-Register for free on the website to download and develop guides: http://www.racialequityresourceguide.org/TRHTSummit
+Kellogg Foundation’s Truth, Racial Healing and Transformation Summit has a series of guides that you can develop for your office and work on different topics, including the law, changing the narrative, racial healing, and separation. https://healourcommunities.org/resources/

 John T. Edge & Tunde Wey, "Who Owns Southern Food", 3 June 2020, https://www.oxfordamerican.org/magazine/item/870-who-owns-southern-food